 not to say.

 The tariff environment of 2026 is a stress test on unit economics that every DTC brand should have already modeled.
-If you haven't, start with the math — what's the actual landed cost increase on your tariff-affected goods, what does that do to your contribution margin at current revenue, and what's the minimum price adjustment required to get margin back to target?
+If you haven't, start with the math, what's the actual landed cost increase on your tariff-affected goods, what does that do to your contribution margin at current revenue, and what's the minimum price adjustment required to get margin back to target?
+You can calculate your true landed cost per unit in a couple of minutes with product, freight, duty, and fees stacked in one place.
 From that number, work backwards into the pricing strategy and supplier conversations that are available to you.
-Diversifying your revenue channels — including the move toward AI commerce outlined in the TikTok Shop post — is also a tariff hedge.
+Diversifying your revenue channels, including the move toward AI commerce outlined in the TikTok Shop post, is also a tariff hedge.
 Channels that don't require imported physical inventory for every transaction reduce your total exposure.

 Scaling a consumer brand?